ender11hun/osu-BackupAndRestore/README.md

 # osu-BackupAndRestore
 Multitool for the game osu!

-*This project is nothing serius, I'm just making it for myself to try out things.*
+*This project is nothing serius, I'm just making it for myself to try things out.*